Lean Supply Chain in Africa: The Key Concepts

 Pull is a client-driven strategy in which production and replenishment are determined by actual customer demand.
 Rather than depending on forecasts or pushing products to market, the pull idea enables supply chains to adapt directly to client requirements.
 It entails having real-time visibility into customer demand and employing techniques like just-in-time (JIT) production and Kanban systems to ensure that things are created or delivered only when necessary.

 This is a key lean principle.
-Excess inventory, overproduction, long wait times, and inefficient transportation are all examples of waste.
-Supply Chains can improve their efficiency and reduce costs by detecting and eliminating various types of waste.
+Excess inventory, overproduction, long wait times, and inefficient transportation all represent waste.
+A supply chain can improve efficiency and reduce costs by detecting and eliminating various types of identified waste.

 Waste reduction entails reviewing each stage of the supply chain and identifying operations that do not bring value to the consumer.
 Businesses can take action to eliminate or reduce these practices once they have been recognized.